Growing Lion’s Mane Mushrooms at Home

 Miscellaneous Tools: Measuring cups, a mixing bowl or bucket, and a thermometer.

-2. Prepare the Substrate for Lion’s Mane mushrooms
+2. Prepare the substrate for Lion’s Mane mushrooms

 Mixing: Combine hardwood sawdust with wheat bran at a ratio of approximately 5:1.
 For every 5 cups of sawdust, add 1 cup of bran.
 Adjust the ratio based on the specific requirements of your spawn.